You are here

-The Spring 2019 Class Roster is now available.
-Here's a list of the Spring '19 courses that fulfill our distribution requirements.
+The Fall 2019 class roster is now available.
+Here's a list of the Fall '19 courses that fulfill our distribution requirements.
 Please note that this is not a comprehensive list.
 If you will be taking a course that you think falls into one of the distribution categories, but is not listed here, please e-mail the Program Assistant.

 If you have further questions or would like to set up an appointment with the director of undergraduate studies please send an email to the FGSS program assistant Aidan Kelly.